-Whistle-blowing re the Head of Service should be made to the Chair of the Governing Body whose contact details are readily available to staff (as pertinent to setting).
+Whistle-blowing re the Head of School should be made to the Chair of the Governing Body whose contact details are readily available to staff (as pertinent to setting).

-25. Physical Intervention
+27. Physical Intervention

-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that always it must be the minimal force necessary to prevent injury to another person.
+We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.